-We’ve picked the brains of 74,746 students to bring you four key tips about how to get a graduate job this year – essentially we have created a four-point action plan for you to make your job search easier.
+We’ve picked the brains of 74,746 students to bring you four key tips for how to get a graduate job this year.
+While coronavirus and the resulting recession have together become a barrier against many people's career plans, there are still jobs out there for graduates.
+Not meeting every point is understandable under current circumstances, but our action plan should help you to take control of your job search.

 - Get work experience